Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

 We note, however, that as the number of job classes grows and the server needs and job sizes vary more between job classes, $\E[T]$ is not always the most meaningful metric.
 Specifically, in more complex cases, a large fraction of the system load can be composed of a small fraction of the jobs in the system.
 These jobs, which generally have large server needs and large mean job sizes, will be mostly ignored in the computation of $\E[T]$ because their $p_i$ terms are small.
 For example, we find that in the Google Borg cluster scheduler, 85.8\% of the system load is contributed by just 0.34\% of the jobs in the workload.
 This aligns with the findings of the original Google Borg papers \cite{borgClusterManager,tirmazi2020borg}.

-Modern cluster schedulers cannot simply ignore such a large fraction of the system load.
-In practice, customers (whether internal or external to an organization) are billed for the number of server hours they consume.
-Because ignoring users who account for 85.8\% of this revenue is not sustainable for data center operators, we propose a \emph{weighted mean response time} metric that increases the weight of classes with high server needs and large average job sizes.
-Specifically, we define weighted mean response time as
+To illustrate the problem with mean response time in this scenario, we examine the fairness properties of various scheduling policies in \DIFnomarkup{\ref{app:fairness}}.
+We find that policies that appear to perform well with respect to mean response time actually allow the heavy jobs in the system to suffer disproportionately.
+For example, under MSF, the mean response time of the heaviest jobs can be several orders of magnitude larger than the mean response time of the other job classes, even though the overall mean response time remains low.
+Because the heavy jobs can comprise a significant fraction of the overall system load (and therefore a large portion of the revenue for a system operator), this degree of unfairness cannot be tolerated.

+It is more realistic to \emph{balance} overall mean response time and fairness.
+We therefore introduce \emph{weighted mean response time}, a metric that allows us to consider mean response time and fairness simultaneously.
+We define weighted mean response time as

 where $\rho_j=\frac{j\lambda_j}{\mu_j}$ is the system load contributed by class-$j$ jobs and $\rho=\sum_{j=1}^k \rho_j$ is the total system load.
 Under this definition, each job class's weight corresponds to the fraction of load it contributes to the system.
-Said another way, a class's weight corresponds to the server-hours used by the class (cost paid) as a fraction of the total server usage in the system (total system revenue).
+Said another way, a class's weight is proportional to the server-hours used by the class (cost paid), preventing the scenario where a scheduling policy can ignore the infrequent but heavy jobs in the workload.